Frequently Asked Questions

 Bringing personal furnishings are not only allowed, they are encouraged.
 We understand that sometimes it’s difficult to decide what to bring so be sure you know how big the new space is before making those decisions.
 It is important to choose items based on the size of the new space as this will help limit anxiety should you arrive and the furnishings do not fit as you or your love one anticipated.

-We want to ensure that you or your loved one feels at home so bring your favorite items, photos, a comfortable chair, and remember those comfort items like slippers, a robe, and a comfy pair of jammies.
+We want to ensure that you and your loved one feels at home.
+Bring your favorite items, photos, a comfortable chair, linens, towels, and those comfort items like slippers, a robe, and a comfy pair of jammies.

-Just like any move, make a list of the people and agencies that you will need to notify that your loved one’s address has changed; for example the post office, bank, doctors, insurance companies, utilities, phone company, and newspaper just to name a few.
-Help arrange for utilities to be disconnected just after the move.
+Just like any move, make a list of the people and agencies that you will need to notify that your loved one’s address has changed; for example the post office, bank, doctors, insurance companies, utilities, phone company, prescription drug plans, and newspaper/magazines should be changed.
+Also, you should arrange for the utilities to be disconnected after the move.

 Remember your loved one may suffer from depression, or anxiety.
 The sense of losing independence is difficult and you may need to offer them emotional support to help with the transition.
-Acknowledge that they may be feeling loss of not only their independence but freedom.
+Acknowledge that they may be feeling a sense of loss of not only their independence, but their freedom, as well.
 Be careful not to dismiss their feelings as they need time to adjust and they will need you to help them down that road.

 Yes – having copies of all relevant health records and documents is very important.
 Have your loved one evaluated by his or her physician so that the Physicians Report (Lic.
 602) can be completed and a Tuberculosis (TB) test can be performed.
 We also suggest you have a Power of Attorney for Healthcare and may also want to look into a financial Power of Attorney.
 Being prepared well in advance will limit the possibility of being unprepared in an emergency.